 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), secretaries and administrative assistants held almost 4 million jobs in the U.S. in 2014.
-The BLS also reports that jobs in this profession will grow 3% from 2014-2024.
-The median annual salary for a secretary or administrative assistant in May 2015 was $36,500.
+According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), secretaries and administrative assistants held more than 3.7 million jobs in the U.S. in 2018.
+The BLS also reports that jobs in this profession will decline 7% from 2018-2028.
+The median annual salary for a secretary or administrative assistant in May 2018 was $36,630.

 For students interested in entering the field of secretarial science, there are a couple of certificate and associate's programs that students can complete to gain practical skills, like typing and dictation, in order to be successful in the industry.